frostoven/change-tracker/README.md

 ## Why is this repo not being updated?

 If we've done our job correctly, there shouldn't be many updates.
-This library is meant to simple yet powerful, and leaves design details up to you.
+This library is meant to be simple yet powerful, and leaves design details up to you.

 We'll update it to support modern tech changes as needed.